CrawfishPress/bevy_verlet_demo/README.md

 Rust/Bevy version handled 500+ balls at 60 FPS, that I've tested.

 ### Currently
+ - Verlet Engine
+   - multi-ball collisions working
    - one circular constraint enabled
- - multi-ball collisions working
+   - gravity working its magic
  - ball-release on timer (fairly slowly, or incoming balls smash previous ball)
  - collision-damping funky, some popcorn-effects at times
  - at 500 balls, holding at 60 FPS - and I haven't added the pre-collision filtering